jepras/source-graph/worklog.md

 - It deleted unnecessary imports and actions where Claude didn't (given the same context).
 - Cursor just does things.
 Claude asks me more questions.

+14.
+Testing the effect of different model and prompts in a matrix takes some time.
+Future models can do a lot :o All AI software need the ability to change model and prompt.

+15.
+First i tried different prompts.
+Got better responses, but only narrowly.
+Then i tried in different LLM's website and got ABSOLUTELY BLOWN AWAY by Gemini 2.5 Pro.
+That's not available as API just yet though.
+So compared different prompts with latest API models from Google, Anthropic, OpenAI.
+Found myself double checking influences they came up with through Google Search.
+Then switched to Perplexity.
+Then realised I could use a Perplexity API!
+The different prompts showed the winner was an academic_forensic_analyst.
+Distilled from Gemini 2.5 Pro trying to tell me how to get their level responses from a lesser model (with added sourcing i found working from another prompt).
+It worked by having obvious and lesser known influences.
+The model winners became Gemini & Perplexity.
+Quite important with Perplexity to also have up to date access (and sources ofc).

+16.
+Jules couldn't implement ability to choose new models.
+Cursor did it the first time around.

 # What interesting influence links could be
 1.